justfalter/docker-crits/README.md

-# Docker service for CRITs
+# Dockerized CRITs, the Collaborative Research Into Threats (CRITs) project
 This Dockerfile provides an instance of [CRITs](https://crits.github.io/) behind [uWSGI](https://uwsgi-docs.readthedocs.org).
-You will not be able to run CRITs with this image alone.
-Rather, our hope was just to make getting CRITs up and running a bit easier for you.

-This image is intended to be put behind a reverse proxy, such as [nginx](http://nginx.org/) or [Apache HTTP Server](http://httpd.apache.org/).
+This image merely wraps CRITs up for those who want to deploy via Docker.
+In order to fully deploy CRITs, you will have to provide your own MongoDB server, as well as a reverse proxy such as [nginx](http://nginx.org/) or [Apache HTTP Server](http://httpd.apache.org/).

 # Features
 * CRITs web application is served via uWSGI.
-* Dependencies for most [CRITs services](https://github.com/crits/crits_services/) have already been installed, making them availbe for your usage.
+* Dependencies for most [CRITs services](https://github.com/crits/crits_services/) have already been installed, making them available for your usage.

 # Anti-Features
 * Does not add any user accounts.
 * Does not install any SSL certificates.
 * Does not provide MongoDB.